amadeuio/binary-search-trees/README.md

 ### Challenges 😅

-Wrapping my head around the exact step-by-step process of recursive methods.

-Getting familiar with creating and utilizing class constructors in JavaScript.
+Wrapping my head around the exact step-by-step process of recursive methods and gaining familiarity with creating and utilizing class constructors in JavaScript.

 ### Methods 🔧